Databricks Deployment

 Installation

-- Download the shaded JAR from the releases page
+- Download the shaded JAR from Maven Central:

 /Volumes/my_catalog/my_schema/artifacts/) - Create an init script that copies the JAR to the Databricks jars directory: